GemmyNguyen/GemmyNguyen/README.md

 # 🌌 Hello, I’m Gemmy
-I'm Gemmy Nguyen in the data world, Elara G. when dreaming in code, and Darea Rem when I write under moonlight and melody.
+I'm Gemmy Nguyen in the data world and Darea Rem when I write under moonlight and melody.

 ---
 ### 🧬 Who I Am